SoulRaven80/wdosg/README.md

 - Centralized repository to host your DOS games
 - Automatically fetches game metadata and artworks from _IGDB_ (requires authentication information)
 - Ability to edit information for games
+- Include manuals / attachments for each game
 - Web access: access your library from anywhere
 - Supports games saving capabilities through _js-dos_ (single browser / device)
 - Dark and light themes